Bit by a Dog? Contact a Dog Bite Injury Lawyer Today!

 What Do I Do after a Dog Bite?

 After a dog attack you should seek immediate medical attention, call the police to file an incident report and then contact an experienced dog bite lawyer.
-The sooner the better as the statute of limitations for filing a dog bite law claim in Arizona is one year.
+The sooner the better as the statute of limitations for filing a dog bite law claim vary by state.

 - Investigate the dog owner to determine if they were negligent in the handling or care of the dog.